Connor Roberts (footballer, born 1992): International career

 Roberts qualifies for both Wales and Northern Ireland.
 After progressing through the Wales under-17 and under-19 teams, Roberts made his debut for Wales under-21s in a 3–0 home friendly victory over Iceland in February 2013.

 In May 2014, he received a call up to the Wales senior squad for a friendly international against the Netherlands in early June.

 In March 2020, Roberts was called up to the Wales C team for their game against England C.

+Personal life

+He is the son of Stuart Roberts, who played as a goalkeeper for Stoke City.
+In May 2025 Roberts confirmed that his retirement was linked to mental health problems he had experienced after the death of his father in June 2023.